Healthy Asian Salad Dressing goes well with salads, use as a marinade for meat and fish or drizzle on noodles.

 - 3 tbsp sesame seeds

-- In a small bowl or jar with a tight lid, add yogurt, water, maple syrup, vinegar, mustard, poppy seeds, onion powder, salt and pepper;
+- In a small bowl or jar with a tight lid, add orange juice, soy sauce, maple syrup, vinegar, oil and sesame seeds.

 - Stir well with a fork or shake to combine.